lukik45/data-vis-world-indicators/README.md

-# data-vis-world-indicators
+# data-visualization

+`lab3_analysis.html`
-A reproducible data analysis in the form of Rmarkdown.
+: A reproducible data analysis of some world development indicators in the form of Rmarkdown.

-Created for Data Visualization laboratories at PUT
+###### Created for Data Visualization laboratories at PUT